jsanin/converter/README.md

 This system has three components:
 - Converter API (backend).
 This exposes the operations needed to convert numbers to english words.
-  Technologies and frameworks: Spring Boot, Spring Web, Java 11
+  Technologies and frameworks: Spring Boot, Spring Web, Java 11, Swagger 2
 - Converter UI (frontend).
 This has the view components to interact with the backend to show the result to the end user.
   Technologies and frameworks: Javascript - VueJS v2, HTML, CSS, Spring Boot, Spring Web, Java 11
 - API Gateway.
 Works a single entry-point for this system.